Skip to content

 He isn’t new to New York soccer, having previously played with the New York Cosmos organization in 2017, enjoying a brief stint with New Amsterdam FC in the National Independent Soccer Association, and playing with New Jersey Teamsterz FC among others.

-As recently as two years ago, Hurtado was still trying to balance his current career as a designer with high-level play in the city.
+As recently as two years ago, Hurtado was still trying to balance his current career with Diaza and playing soccer.
 Time wore on, age caught up, and priorities changed.
-Hurtado hung up his boots, but he never lost the itch to play.
+Hurtado hung up his boots, but he never lost the itch.
 While living in Queens, he’d started to hear about Zum Schneider more and more.

 “I always hear about Zum, I always heard about them and how they were very competitive in the EPSL,” Hurtado said, further explaining his decision to attend a team practice without knowing a single person there but falling for the club’s ethos.
 “Some of these guys are very good!
 What I like most about it, they're very united, they stick to each other.”